Prepaid vs Secured Credit Cards in Canada: Which One Actually Builds Credit?

-This guide breaks down exactly how each card works, which situations each one is right for, and how to use a secured card strategically to rebuild your credit faster.
+This guide breaks down exactly how each card works, who each one is for, and how to use a secured card strategically to build or rebuild your credit as efficiently as possible.

 What Is a Prepaid Credit Card?

 Despite the name, a prepaid card is not actually a credit card.
 You’re not borrowing anything.
 There’s no credit limit, no monthly statement, and no lender involved.
-It works more like a digital version of a gift card — except it’s reloadable and accepted anywhere Visa or Mastercard is used.
+It functions more like a reloadable gift card — accepted anywhere Visa or Mastercard is used, but with none of the credit-building mechanics that matter for your financial profile.

 Important